 Learning Destination Websites

 Learning destination sites are websites that combine a variety of online courses from many sources into one location.
-These e-learning websites function similarly to an online retailer.
+These e-learning websites function similarly to online retailers.
 There can be a redirect link or an all-in-one course accessible on the internet.
 Users may choose the course they want to take and gain access to it.

 The usual approach to working with destination sites is to create training materials that utilize the site’s capabilities and submit them.
 The site includes capabilities for handling money transactions and customizing features for content creators.
 The most advanced e-learning platforms tend to fall within this category.